enbre/counter/README.md

 # Counters
 ---

-### React counter app, with some expanded features.
+### A basic React counter app, with some expanded features.

 ## Features: